MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dnssec-overview.md

 If supported by an authoritative DNS server, a DNS zone can be secured with DNSSEC using a process called zone signing.
 Signing a zone with DNSSEC adds validation support to a zone without changing the basic mechanism of a DNS query and response.

-Validation of DNS responses occurs through the use of digital signatures that are included with DNS responses.
-These digital signatures are contained in new, DNSSEC-related resource records that are generated and added to the zone during zone signing.
+Validation of DNS responses occurs through the use of digital signatures included with DNS responses.
+These digital signatures are contained in new, DNSSEC-related resource records generated and added to the zone during zone signing.

 The following figure shows DNS resource records in the zone contoso.com before and after zone signing.

 ![DNS resource records](RackMultipart20230503-1-7urv46_html_49ac0cb03196381.gif) alt-text="Screenshot showing DNS resource records in the zone contoso.com before and after zone signing"

-For more information about each of these resource records, see the following section, [DNSSEC-related resource records](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj200221(v=ws.11)).
+For more information about each of these resource records, see [DNSSEC-related resource records](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj200221(v=ws.11)).

-When a DNSSEC-aware recursive or forwarding DNS server receives a query from a DNS client for a DNSSEC-signed zone, it will request that the authoritative DNS server also send DNSSEC records, and then attempt to validate the DNS response using these records.
+When a DNSSEC-aware recursive or forwarding DNS server receives a query from a DNS client for a DNSSEC-signed zone, it requests that the authoritative DNS server also send DNSSEC records and then attempt to validate the DNS response using these records.
 A recursive or forwarding DNS server recognizes that the zone supports DNSSEC if it has a DNSKEY, also called a trust anchor, for that zone.

     > [!IMPORTANT]
     > A non-authoritative DNS server might use recursion or forwarding to resolve a DNS query.
 This topic refers to the non-authoritative server as a recursive DNS server; however, if the server uses forwarding, then the process used for DNSSEC validation of DNS responses is the same.

-A recursive DNS server uses the DNSKEY resource record to validate responses from the authoritative DNS server by decrypting digital signatures that are contained in DNSSEC-related resource records, and then by computing and comparing hash values.
-If hash values are the same, it provides a reply to the DNS client with the DNS data that it requested, such as a host (A) resource record.
-If hash values are not the same, it replies with a SERVFAIL message.
+A recursive DNS server uses the DNSKEY resource record to validate responses from the authoritative DNS server by decrypting digital signatures contained in DNSSEC-related resource records, and then by computing and comparing hash values.
+If hash values are identical, it provides a reply to the DNS client with the DNS data that it requested, such as a host (A) resource record.
+If hash values don't match, it replies with a SERVFAIL message.
 In this way, a DNSSEC-capable, resolving DNS server with a valid trust anchor installed protects against DNS spoofing attacks whether or not DNS clients are DNSSEC-aware.

 Additionally, if the DNS client is DNSSEC-aware, it can be configured to require that the DNS server perform DNSSEC validation.